 At first, you may only see – and hear – some loud tail slaps, but if pond sitting becomes a habit, the wild residents will begin to accept you.
 Watching the beavers and their interactions with other animals is fun and educational for children, and can become an absorbing, lifelong hobby for adults.
 If you spend enough time at a beaver pond, eventually you will meet almost all of your wild neighbors.
 By learning to coexist you are not only solving your own problem, but helping to save our land’s best ecosystem and that provides great benefits for your neighbors downstream.

 Humane Society of the United States – the largest nation’s animal protection organization often helps with beaver problems.
-The main HSUS office is in D.C.
-(202-452-1100), plus there are regional’s offices.
+The main HSUS office is in D.C., plus there are regional’s offices.

 Partners for Fish and Wildlife – a program of the U.S. Fish and Wildlife Service that may provide materials for a beaver water level control device when an organized entity can maintain the device.
 Contact your regional FWS office to learn more.

-Beaver Defenders – based at Unexpected Wildlife Sanctuary in New Jersey, this organization publishes a quarterly and can help with beaver conflicts.
+Beaver Defenders – based at Unexpected Wildlife Sanctuary in New Jersey.
+Visits to Unexpected Refuge are by appointment (email@example.com), and does beaver education and can help with beaver conflicts.